Complex hypersurfaces in direct products of Riemann surfaces: Introduction

-We want to remark that Theorem \ref{thm3FactorHomVer} and Corollary \ref{thm3Factor} will hold for any choice of K\"ahler manifold $X$ with $G=\pi_1 X$.
+We remark that Theorem \ref{thm3FactorHomVer} and Corollary \ref{thm3Factor} will hold for any choice of compact K\"ahler manifold $X$ with $G=\pi_1 (X)$.
 However, the complex structures on $E$ and $S_{\g_i}$ obtained in the proof will depend on the complex structure of $X$, since we will make use of the fact that there is a holomorphic map $X \to S_{g_1}\times S_{g_2} \times S_{g_3}$ which realises the homomorphism $G \to \G_{g_1}\times \G_{g_2}\times \G_{g_3}$.
-Both results will follow from the more general criterion provided by Theorem \ref{thmMainTheorem} in Section \ref{secMainRes}.
-Since it is a bit technical, we will not state it at this point, but merely refer to it here.
-Theorem \ref{thmMainTheorem} will also allow us to classify connected smooth complex hypersurfaces in a direct product of $r$ closed Riemann surfaces in terms of the image of their fundamental group.
+Both results will be consequences of the more general criterion provided by Theorem \ref{thmMainTheorem} in Section \ref{secMainRes}.
+Theorem \ref{thmMainTheorem} also allows us to classify connected smooth complex hypersurfaces in a direct product of $r$ closed Riemann surfaces in terms of the image of their fundamental groups, thus providing a complete answer to Question \ref{qnDelGro2} for this case.

 \begin{theorem} Let $X \subset S_{g_1} \times \dots \times S_{g_r}$ be a connected smooth complex hypersurface in a product of closed Riemann surfaces of genus $g_i\geq 2$.
-Then there are finite unramified covers $X_0\to X$ and $S_{\g_i}\to S_{g_i}$, and a holomorphic embedding $\iota: X_0 \hookrightarrow S_{\g_1}\times \dots \times S_{\g_r}$ such that one of the following holds: \begin{enumerate} \item $\iota_{\ast}$ is surjective on fundamental groups \item $X$ is a direct product of $r-1$ Riemann surfaces \item there is $3\leq s \leq r$, an elliptic curve $E$, and surjective holomorphic maps $h_i: S_{\g_i}\to E$, $1\leq i \leq s$, such that $X_0=H \times S_{g_{s+1}}\times \dots \times S_{g_r}$ for $H$ the smooth generic fibre of $h=\sum _{i=1}^s h_i : S_{\g_1}\times \dots \times S_{\g_s}\to E$. \end{enumerate} Moreover, if (3) holds then $h$ induces a short exact sequence
+Then there are finite unramified covers $X_0\to X$ and $S_{\g_i}\to S_{g_i}$, and a holomorphic embedding $\iota: X_0 \hookrightarrow S_{\g_1}\times \dots \times S_{\g_r}$ such that one of the following holds: \begin{enumerate} \item $\iota_{\ast}$ is surjective on fundamental groups \item $X_0$ is a direct product of $r-1$ Riemann surfaces \item there is $3\leq s \leq r$, an elliptic curve $E$, and surjective holomorphic maps $h_i: S_{\g_i}\to E$, $1\leq i \leq s$, such that $X_0=H \times S_{g_{s+1}}\times \dots \times S_{g_r}$ for $H$ the smooth generic fibre of $h=\sum _{i=1}^s h_i : S_{\g_1}\times \dots \times S_{\g_s}\to E$. \end{enumerate} Moreover, if (3) holds, then $h$ induces a short exact sequence

 \end{theorem}